Shahnawaz Mohammed | October 7th, 2021

 Too many emails from the same brand can be annoying at times.
 Understand what your subscriber needs and send them only that.
 Check this guide to bulk email blasts

 Personalisation means more than just using the first name of the subscriber.
 It means sending the right emails to the right audience at the right time.
 So for example, if someone signed for your webinar on 'how to read faster', you send them 2-3 emails related to that.
 You also send reminder emails to attend the webinar.
 This will not only make them feel special but also engaged.
-Hence, building trust in your brand leading to lower unsubscription rate.
+Hence, building trust in your brand leading to lower Unsubscribe rate.